harryob2/trainingGrantApp/docs/deployment.md

 5. **Review staging results** - Check staging logs before production
 6. **Have rollback plan** - Always be ready to rollback production
 7. **Validate production** - Monitor production deployment carefully
+8. **Use production WSGI server** - Waitress is used instead of Flask's development server

 ### Enhanced Database Management
 1. **Create migrations for all model changes** - No exceptions!